Paying for sexual services

 The Commercial Sex Worker Service, run by the Belfast Health and Social Care Trust, provides health care and support to sex workers.

-If you’re worried about your sexual health you can find information on places to get help and advice on the following page.
+If you’re worried about your sexual health, you can read information on places to get help and advice:

-If you are a victim of sexual exploitation there are a number of organisations across Northern Ireland that can help you.
+If you are a victim of sexual exploitation, there are organisations that can help you.